TheNewPing/POTline/README.md

 - `n_points`: Number of parameters sets asked at each iteration to the optimizer.
 - `strategy`: Strategy for the optimizer, consult `skopt.Optimizer`.
 - `energy_weight`: Loss weight of the energy component (0.0 - 1.0).
+- `handle_collect_errors`: Boolean flag used to replace the loss with max value of float32 when an error happens in the collection phase.
+If false the optimizer will be dumped and the execution will stop.
-- `slurm_watcher`: Slurm options for optimization watcher, used to dispatch the fitting jobs and to host the Bayesian optimizer.
-Requires "medium resources" and a lot of time.
-GPU is not needed.
+- `slurm_watcher`: Slurm options for optimization watcher, used to dispatch the fitting jobs and to host the Bayesian optimizer. **Requires "medium resources" and and low time.
+GPU is not needed**.
-- `slurm_opts`: Slurm options for optimization jobs, allocate resources according to the model, GPU usage is reccomended.
+- `slurm_opts`: Slurm options for optimization jobs, **allocate resources according to the model, GPU usage is reccomended**.
 - `modules`: Scripts to source for optimization.
 - `py_scripts`: Python scripts to run before optimization.
 - `optimizer_params`: Model-specific configuration: